 The mahaguru had prepared his resting ground before he moved on.
 He chose Najafgarh in Delhi as his final abode.
 A few months before his death, he laid a stone there and asked Baljeet ji to build his samadhi.
 When he departed, his last rites were also carried out there.

 The Brighu Samhita confirmed his status as an omnipresent divya aatma, staying at Mount Kailash in Shiv Lok but returning to his samadhi at Najafgarh every afternoon.
 His limitlessness is still felt at his samadhi and his sthans in Gurgaon and other parts of the world.

 STEERING THE OBSTACLE COURSE

-In the pursuit of helping those who came to meet him or prayed to his photograph, he had to deal with negative energies like spirits, black magic attacks, annoyed gurus, and the like.
-He played the part of a defence attorney to the jivaatma of the diseased, the planets and their rays to win his case and point.
-He often did this by making the person wait in line and come to the sthan several times for treatment.
-He counted these acts as their tapasya and justified his adjustment of their destinies as their merit.
+In the pursuit of helping those who came to meet him or prayed to his photograph, he had to contend with negative energies such as spirits, black magic attacks, irritated gurus, and the like.
+To win his case and point, he acted as a defence attorney to the jivaatma of the diseased, the planets and their rays.
+He frequently made people wait in the queue and return to the sthan several times for treatment.
+He counted these acts as tapasya and justified his adjustment of their destinies as their deserving merit.

-These words are easily written; the actions were not as quickly done!
-But those who acknowledged him owned him.
+The words are easily written, the actions were not as quickly done!
+But those who acknowledged the mahaguru owned him.
 And they saw miracles in every small and big facet of their lives.
-He became an integral part of their heartbeat and coded their DNA with divinity.
+He became an integral part of their heartbeat and coded their DNA with divinity!